Humming-Owl/SMG1-Mod-Builder-To-USB-Loader/README.md

 # SMG1-Mod-Builder-To-USB-Loader

-NOTE: Some Hacks aren't completely patched due to limited knowledge and/or some broke the game in the USB Loader.
+NOTE: Some Hacks aren't completely patched due to limited knowledge and/or some patches broke the game in the USB Loader.

 If you want to contribute improving the tool and/or with a new hack go to "Issues" and open a new one.